 The fun part about this course is . . . well, just about all of it because learning to dive is incredible!
 You breathe under water for the first time (something you’ll never forget) and learn what you need to know to become a certified diver.
 You will have the option to visit some of the famous shipwrecks of the Tobermory area.
 Upon completion of the course you will be certified to scuba dive independently to a depth of 60' or 20m (with a buddy, of course).

 • All instruction

 • Full rental scuba gear

 • Certification card

 • Four open water dives

 Course Duration: 3 days

 FITNESS FOR DIVING

 SCUBA diving is a physical activity and can be strenuous at times.
 In order to participate, a person must maintain a reasonable level of health and fitness.
 Certain medical issues must be considered.
 This is the basis for the PADI Medical Statement.
-We have provided the form below so that you may read it, print it, and if necessary, have your physician sign it before you begin your training at Divers Den.
+We have provided the form below so that you may read it, print it, and if necessary, have your physician sign it before arrival.